smspillaz/intuitive-math/README.md

 <sub><i>Keywords: React.js, Redux, Hot Reloading, ESNext, Babel, react-router, Offline First, ServiceWorker, `styled-components`, redux-saga, FontFaceObserver</i></sub>

+## Serverless support

+This fork contains support for serverless deployments using serverless on services like AWS lambda.
+To make use of a serverless deployment, specify `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and use `npm run serverless-deploy -- --stage stagename`.
+An S3 bucket and cloudformation infrastructure will be created for you automatically.
+Note that you will need to manually add binary content-types to the created API Gateway and compression is disabled.

 ## Quick start

 1. Make sure that you have Node v8 or above installed.